alexsocha/pynode/offline_src/README.md

   * **main.py** - Imports all relevant Python functions, and installs updates before the rest of the code is run
   * **autoupdate.txt** - Can be used to turn off automatic updating
   * **/cef** - Contains the final build of the C++ application (doesn't update automatically).
 Note that the contents of this folder are not available in this repository due to their large size and OS dependence.
 Download them <a href="http://www.alexsocha.com/pynode#download">here</a>.
-    * **os.txt** - Provides the operating system of the PyNode distribution (win64/win32/macosx), allowing the correct version of the application to be run.
+    * **os.txt** - Indicates the operating system of the PyNode distribution (win64/win32/macosx/linux), allowing the correct version of the application to be run.
     * **/win64** - Binaries for 64-bit Windows.
     * **/win32** - Binaries for 32-bit Windows.
     * **/macosx** - Binaries for macOS.
+    * **/linux** - Binaries for Linux.
   * **/cef-project** - Contains the files used for developing the C++ application.
 Based on the CEF project found <a href="https://bitbucket.org/chromiumembedded/cef-project">here</a>.
 This folder if for development only.
     * **/pynode** - Contains all C++ files, for both Windows and macOS, used in the application.
-    * **/build** - Contains scripts (build_win64.bat, build_win32.bat, build_macosx.bat) which automatically generate the project for each operating system.
+    * **/build** - Contains scripts (build_win64.bat, build_win32.bat, build_macosx.sh, build_linux.sh) which automatically generate the project for each operating system.
 Once run, open build/cef.sln and build the project with Visual Studio 2015 (Update 3) for Windows, or open build/cef.xcodeproj and build the project with Xcode for macOS (Note that C++11 is required, and may need to be manually specified in Xcode).
+No additional step is required for Linux.
   * **/src** - Contains the main Python/HTML/JavaScript code, and will be overridden when an update is available.
     * **pynode_graphlib.py** - Contains the PyNode Graphlib API, which provides all Graph Theory-related functions.
-NOTE: This file should be compatible with the online version of PyNode (<a href="http://www.alexsocha.com/pynode_graphlib.py">here</a>).
     * **pynode_core.py** - Handles the internal functions of PyNode Graphlib API, and allows the pynode_graphlib.py file to be compatible with both the offline and online versions of PyNode by implementing functionality which would otherwise be unavailable (e.g. the Timer class).
     * **communicate.py** - Opens the C++ application, and communicates information through standard input, while monitoring output on a separate thread.
     * **update.py** - Downloads and unpackages updates when available.